The category of propositional deductive systems

 \section{Coproducts and pushouts in $\QM$}

 The category $\QM$ can be seen also as a non-full subcategory of the product category $\cat Q \times \SL$, of the category of quantales with the one of sup-lattices.
-However, due to the strong condition imposed on morphisms, it is not surprising that $\QM$ has a quite different behaviour w.r.t. $\cat Q \times \SL$.
+However, due to the strong condition imposed on morphisms, it is not surprising that $\QM$ has a quite different behaviour with respect to $\cat Q \times \SL$.
 In this paper, we introduced this category as a (not too) broader abstract framework for the category of deductive systems.
 For this reason, in this paper we will concentrate our attention to amalgamation and coproduct, which are particularly relevant to logic.
 The coproduct of unital quantales has been described in \cite{liang}.
-It is the quotient of the powerset of the coproduct of the monoid reducts of the given quantales, over the smallest congrence that identifies subsets of the factors with their join in the respective quantales.
+It is the quotient of the powerset of the coproduct of the monoid reducts of the given quantales, over the smallest congruence that identifies subsets of the factors with their join in the respective quantales.
 The product of quantales is given simply by the Cartesian product with coordinatewise operations.
-For what concerns sup-lattices and quantale modules, they have analogous products, while coproducts have exactly the same objects as products \cite[Lemma 5.1]{galtsi}.
+Regarding sup-lattices and quantale modules, they have analogous products, while coproducts have exactly the same objects as products \cite[Lemma 5.1]{galtsi}.

 The coproduct in the category $\QM$ is strongly connected to the tensor product of quantale modules discussed in \cite{rusapal} and \cite{ruscorrapal}, as we can see from the following characterization.